dimitripn/os222/links.md

 Because there are a lot of videos in there that I can watch to study about this course.

 3. [Linux Command Cheat Sheet](https://www.guru99.com/linux-commands-cheat-sheet.html)<br>
-I think this website is useful because this can help resolve some problem in Linux.
+I think this website is useful because it can help me resolve some problem in Linux.

 <br>